elyashivzangen/light-and-the-mPFC-code/README.md

 # Code for the analysis of light sensitivity in the prefrontal cortex
 Code used in the "Prefrontal cortex neurons encode ambient light intensity differentially across regions and layers" paper.
-We are currently working on a more thorough documentation of the code.
 Please contact the leading author, Mr. Elyashiv Zangen (elyashiv.zangen@mail.huji.ac.il), if you have any questions about the code or if you intend using it.
 A part of the analyzed dataset (‘experiment_data.7z’), to be used in testing the code, can be found in Figshare (https://figshare.com/s/cf9dd54f122789dcd4a5?file=42059829).
 The expected output of this analysis (‘output file for demo data.mat’) can be found above.
 The analysis time for this part of the dataset is expected to be 3 hours.
-The complete dataset used in this study will be available upon publication.
+The processed files for all of the experiments (after creating PSTH, and running the code PSTH_fun on the kilosort output) included in the paper and needed to run the code can be found in the Figshare directory. additionally, The complete raw dataset used in this study will be available upon request.

 ## Requirements
 •	MATLAB (https://www.mathworks.com/products/matlab.html, version R2022a or later)